NEWS

 The 3-day Course Workshop is divided into five sessions:

-Session B: This is the heart of the course, where the PMSC and its Guide are introduced and discussed, with particular reference to Safety Management Systems.
-This session includes a presentation by the Maritime and Coastguard Agency (MCA), and its approach to ensuring continuous improvement is explained.
+Session B is the heart of the course, where the PMSC and its Guide are introduced and discussed (the publication of revised versions are awaited), with particular reference to Safety Management Systems.
+This session includes a presentation by the Maritime and Coastguard Agency (MCA) alumnus, and its approach to ensuring continuous improvement is explained.
 Major considerations for Harbour Masters are their qualifications and training to a suitable national standard as required by the PMSC.
 This session introduces the PMSC concept and the National Occupational Standards which have been developed by the Government and the UK Harbour Masters Association.
 A competence matrix accompanies the course work-book.

 Session D: Environmental law has grown at a bewildering speed and this session addresses this aspect of a port’s responsibilities and duties from a practical and pragmatic standpoint.
 The session also covers the port’s interface with local and national emergency plans and the emergency services, and explains the relationship between the Health and Safety Executive, the MCA and the MAIB.
-The MMO and a port environmentalist describe their interactive roles.
+The interactive roles of the MMO and port environmentalists are described.

-Session E: Three branches of the Legislation Tree are discussed in this session.
-Conservancy, including dredging, aids to navigation and hydrographic surveys are covered, again in a pragmatic and practical way.
-Then the session takes a look at the port as a commercial operation (a commercial undertaking as envisaged by the 1847 Act).
-The work-shop discusses how commercial pressures can be balanced with safety requirements within the port’s Safety Management System and explores how risk assessment can assist this process.
+Session E discusses the three branches of the Legislation Tree.
+Conservancy, including dredging, Aids to Navigation and hydrographic surveys are covered, again in a pragmatic and practical way.
+Then the work-shop discusses how commercial pressures can be balanced with safety requirements within the port’s Safety Management System and explores how risk assessment can assist this process.
 The various branches of the Legislation Tree are then brought together in the section on Port Operations, which concludes with a short SMS exercise.

-Session F: Our maritime ‘legal eagle’ gives his views on arrest, detention and on limitation of liability, and gives practical advice on accident investigation and on taking evidence.
+In Session F our maritime lawyer gives his/her views on arrest, detention and on limitation of liability, and gives practical advice on accident investigation and on taking evidence.
 The central event of Session F (Day 3) is a table-top exercise.
 This ‘Bad Hair Day’ for the Harbour Master involves the whole port management team as well as some of the port’s external stakeholders.
 Finally we return to the Competencies Matrix to see if the course has changed any of its views on the importance and priorities of the competencies set out in the PMSC Guide.